PJSRE/Sandbloxa-AiFF/README.md

 (You can no longer download things from the site, the launch page will be updated though

 There are 3 versions of sandbloxa
- Sandbloxa
+ - Sandbloxa,
- Sandbloxa NIGHT
+ - Sandbloxa NIGHT,
- Sandbloxa EN/SPANISH
+ - Sandbloxa EN/SPANISH,

  ----------------------
  - Stop updating Sandbloxa